-Based on the population forecast, there is likely to be sufficient demand for an average of 1,260 dwellings annually between now and 2041.
-This is higher than the historical number of construction certificates that have been issued in Maitland over the past 10 years.
+Based on the population forecast, there is likely to be demand for an average of 1,260 dwellings annually between now and 2041.
+This is higher than the historical number of construction certificates that have been issued in Maitland over the past 10 years, i.e. 850 dwelling year.

-The projected dwelling requirement is the minimum number of dwellings required to account for population projections.
-We plan for a contingency (i.e. additional dwellings) earlier in the planning process to account for the likely reduction in overall yield as sites are subject to more detailed assessment that refine the developable area.
+The above dwelling requirement is the minimum number of dwellings required to account for population projections and a planning contingency (i.e. additional dwelling) in the supply pipeline is required earlier in the planning process to achieve this projected dwellings.

-The draft Hunter Regional Plan 2041 seeks to apply a neighbourhood focused approach to different housing densities and typologies.
-The draft Plan has proposed optimum dwelling density targets within different neighbourhood contexts that will be implemented through local strategic planning.
-In general suburban contexts, the draft Plan is seeking an optimum density of 30 dwellings per hectare to support more local access to everyday needs and reduce the reliance on car travel.
+The Hunter Regional Plan 2041 seeks to apply a neighbourhood focused approach to different housing densities and typologies.
+The Plan has proposed optimum dwelling density targets within different neighbourhood contexts that will be implemented through local strategic planning.
+In general suburban contexts, the Plan is seeking density of 30 dwellings per hectare to support more local access to everyday needs and reduce the reliance on car travel.

-The above potential greenfield lot supply is based on a density of 10 dwellings per hectare in greenfield release area.
+The below potential greenfield lot supply is based on a density of 10 dwellings per hectare in greenfield release area.
 If a share of future housing demand will be met by increased densities within the existing greenfield release areas, the estimated years of greenfield land supply will also be extended.